gerardmortel/nfs-storage-for-fyre/README.md

 # https://github.ibm.com/gmortel/nfs-storage-for-fyre

 # Purpose
-The purpose of this repo is create NFS storage on IBM Fyre
+The purpose of this repo is create NFS storage on IBM Fyre.

 # Prerequisites
 1. OpenShift cluster on Fyre